REBELinBLUE/kube-guide/manuscript/2-resources.md

 ![Endpoints Icon](resources/images/icons/resources/ep-128.png)

 The *Endpoints* is a collection of addresses which implement the actual *Service*; you never need to create these directly as they are created automatically when a *Service* is created.
+Note the plural, there is no "Endpoint" resource.

 ## Storage